Supplemental Health Protection Guide

 Independent contractors, self-employed individuals, and professionals without robust employer benefits gain essential financial protection.

 Important Note: This coverage is not limited to sports-related incidents.
-It may apply to everyday accidents and covered hospital events that occur in daily life, providing comprehensive protection for active lifestyles.
+It may apply to everyday accidents and covered hospital events that occur in daily life, providing comprehensive protection for all active lifestyles.

 Claim Process & Payment